Angel Island (California): Ecology

-As elsewhere in California, intensive cattle grazing in the 19th Century allowed annual grasses introduced from Southern Europe to replace the native perennial grasses.
+As elsewhere in California, intensive cattle grazing in the 19th century allowed annual grasses introduced from Southern Europe to replace the native perennial grasses.
+Before European colonization, the Angel Island area maintained a diverse oak woodland ecosystem consisting of coast live oak, California Bay, and madrone.
+Additionally, grasslands and coastal scrub primarily covered shrubbery in the South and West portions.
 Ongoing removal of non-native plants, including French broom (Genista monspessulana), Italian thistle (Carduus pycnocephalus) and Ice plant (Carpobrotus edulis), continues in an effort to restore the original evergreen woodland, perennial grassland, and coastal scrub plant communities.

 In addition to the eucalyptus, plantings from the military period of Monterey Pine (Pinus radiata), Cork Oak (Quercus suber), Australian Blackwood (Acacia melanoxylon), Canary Island Date Palm (Phoenix canariensis), Century Plant (Agave americana), Japanese Redwood (Cryptomeria japonica), Incense Cedar (Calocedrus decurrens), Deodar Cedar (Cedrus deodara), Coast Redwood (Sequoia sempervirens), Giant Sequoia (Sequoiadendron giganteum), Norfolk Island Pine (Araucaria heterophylla), Monkey puzzle tree (Araucaria araucana) and others can be found in and around the former military bases and immigration station.

 Mule deer (Odocoileus hemionus) were reintroduced to the island by the army in 1915 for hunting.
 In the absence of predators, the deer population expanded and overgrazed the island.
 The deer population is now managed annually by California State Parks and the Department of Fish and Game.

 In 2002, the summit of Mount Caroline Livermore, which had been flattened in the 1950s to build the Nike missile radar and tracking installation, was re-contoured to resemble its original appearance, and increased 16 feet in height as a result.
 The access road up the west side of the mountain was removed, and replaced with a winding trail up the east side.

 2008 fire

-On October 12, 2008 at approximately 9 p.m.
+On October 12, 2008, at approximately 9 p.m.
 PDT, a fire visible from all around the San Francisco Bay broke out on the island and spread to an estimated 100 acre within an hour.
 By 8 a.m. the next morning, the fire had scorched 250 acre – a third of the island – and was 20 percent contained.

-Firefighters ran around from the mainland and helicopters dropped water and fire retardants to protect the historical buildings and extinguish the fire that was fully contained by October 14, 2008 at approximately 7 p.m.
+Firefighters ran around from the mainland and helicopters dropped water and fire retardants to protect the historical buildings and extinguish the fire that was fully contained by October 14, 2008, at approximately 7 p.m.
 380 of the island's 740 acre were burned in the fire.
 With the exception of one abandoned water tank, no structures were lost in the fire.

 Firefighting efforts were coordinated from the USCGC Sockeye.

 In portions of the evergreen woodlands, the fire burned through quickly, consuming the understory, but leaving the trees mostly undamaged.
 The fire burned several stands of Monterey Pine (Pinus radiata) originally planted by the U.S. Army, which will be restored to native evergreen woodlands.

 Prior fires include one in 2005 that burned 25 acre, and a smaller 2–3-acre blaze in 2004.